DesenTao/baty.net-hugo/content/post/2019/wrangling-hugo-s-rss-templates.md

   limit = 20
 ```

 If there's an easier way to do all this I'd love to hear about it.
-Maybe the addition of the new `[services.rss]` section hints and other pending improvements.
+Maybe the addition of the new `[services.rss]` section suggests other pending improvements.
 Ideally, I wouldn't need to override the entire RSS template in order to make these changes.
 And I'll be sure to read the release notes more thoroughly next time.